IT Support Kitchener

 8:00 to 9:30 a.m., Login wave.
 Downtown Kitchener offices on King and Frederick come online.
 Tannery scale-ups stagger between 8:30 and 10:00.
 King Street brokerages need M365, the carrier portals, and the Bloomberg / market-data feeds simultaneously.
 The 8:30 a.m. login wave is when a misconfigured Conditional Access policy or a failing identity provider produces the worst-case ticket pattern: dozens of users locked out at once.
 Fusion runs Conditional Access posture review every Monday and pre-stages exceptions for the King Street brokerage trading window.

 9:30 a.m. to 12:00 p.m., Productivity ticket flow.
 Password resets, M365 license reassignments, OneDrive sync issues, Teams meeting-room conflicts, printer queues, mobile-device Outlook profile resets.
 This is the bulk of help-desk volume on any Kitchener day.
-93% first-contact resolution targets this band specifically.
-Average remote ticket resolution: 18 minutes from open to close.
+The 93% first-contact resolution rate targets this band specifically, with most remote tickets closing well inside the hour.

 12:00 to 2:00 p.m., Project-work and on-site dispatch window.
 On-site dispatch into downtown Kitchener, the Communitech district, the Allen Square insurance cluster, and the Courtland-Huron / Manitou Drive industrial belt is scheduled in this window where possible to avoid morning login overlap.
 401-westbound dispatch from Toronto lands in 60 to 100 minutes depending on the corridor.
 Most Kitchener firms are inside same-business-day on-site for any critical issue.